 - 7.4 In the case of instructions other than from a person authorised by custom or the Bar Council as set out in Annex 3 or from a Qualifying Instructing Member or Officer of a Recognised Direct Access Body as set out in Annex 4, the first point of contact in instructing a barrister (or a member of his staff authorised to accept instructions on his behalf) in any matter must be by the instructing solicitor personally and not by a member of his staff.
-A barrister may not accept instructions from a solicitor's or solicitors' firm without having made this first point of contact. - 7.5 (a) Except when appearing in a Magistrates' Court on the instructions of the Department of Justice or the Duty Lawyer Service, a practising barrister instructed by a solicitor, the Director of Legal Aid or the Department of Justice (other than on a prosecution brief) must ensure that on every occasion when he appears before a Court he has in his possession in court a backsheet (and not a mere copy thereof) bearing the following information:- - (i) the name of the case, and if available, the number assigned to the case by the Court; - (ii) the name of the barrister; - (iii) the name of the solicitor's or solicitors' firm instructing or where appropriate, the Legal Aid Department or the Department of Justice; - (iv) the name of the instructing solicitor; - (v) the file reference of the instructing firm or the Legal Aid Department or the Department of Justice for the case; - (vi) the Court in which the case is listed for hearing; - (vii) the date or dates of hearing; - (viii) the nature of the work to be done; and - (ix) the agreed fee and any agreed refresher or the words "Legal Aid" or "No Fee" as appropriate. - (b) In a criminal matter, the backsheet referred to in sub-paragraph (a) above shall be signed by the person instructing the barrister in the matter in his personal signature. - (c) In any other matter, the backsheet referred to in sub-paragraph (a) above shall be signed by the person instructing the barrister in the matter either in his personal signature or in the name of the solicitor's or solicitors' firm instructing. - (d) Unless provided by the person instructing him in the matter with a backsheet satisfying the aforesaid requirements, a barrister may not appear in the case in question.
+A barrister may not accept instructions from a solicitor's or solicitors' firm without having made this first point of contact. - 7.5 (a) Except when appearing in a Magistrates' Court on the instructions of the Department of Justice, a practising barrister instructed by a solicitor, the Director of Legal Aid or the Department of Justice (other than on a prosecution brief) must ensure that on every occasion when he appears before a Court he has in his possession in court a backsheet (and not a mere copy thereof) bearing the following information:(Circular No. 153/17) - (i) the name of the case, and if available, the number assigned to the case by the Court; - (ii) the name of the barrister; - (iii) the name of the solicitor's or solicitors' firm instructing or where appropriate, the Legal Aid Department or the Department of Justice; - (iv) the name of the instructing solicitor; - (v) the file reference of the instructing firm or the Legal Aid Department or the Department of Justice for the case; - (vi) the Court in which the case is listed for hearing; - (vii) the date or dates of hearing; - (viii) the nature of the work to be done; and - (ix) the agreed fee and any agreed refresher or the words "Legal Aid" or "No Fee" as appropriate.

+- (b) In a criminal matter, the backsheet referred to in sub-paragraph (a) above shall be signed by the person instructing the barrister in the matter in his personal signature. - (c) In any other matter, the backsheet referred to in sub-paragraph (a) above shall be signed by the person instructing the barrister in the matter either in his personal signature or in the name of the solicitor's or solicitors' firm instructing. - (d) Unless provided by the person instructing him in the matter with a backsheet satisfying the aforesaid requirements, a barrister may not appear in the case in question. - (e) For the avoidance of doubt, this paragraph does not apply when a practising barrister appears in any Court on the instructions of the Duty Lawyer Service.